Ada-Developers-Academy/core-unit-2/building-an-api/read.md

 1. Format the list of Book instances into the appropriate JSON data structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
 1. Send back a response

-`jsonify` is a Flask utility function that turns its argument into JSON.
+Recall that `jsonify` is a Flask utility function that turns its argument into JSON.
 We'll use `jsonify` as a way to turn a list of book dictionaries into a `Response` object.

 For additional details about `jsonify`, we can refer to: